 - "(Artist name) - Topic": This is a channel also created automatically by YouTube where the auto-generated videos of a single artist are stored.

-Despite the latter, YouTube cannot always find the user channels corresponding to each release, so you can request that these self-generated videos appear or synchronize with your YouTube channel by contacting us through email@example.com.
+Despite the latter, YouTube cannot always find the user channels corresponding to each release, so you can request that these self-generated videos appear or synchronise with your YouTube channel by contacting us through firstname.lastname@example.org.